 2. Accelerated Depreciation: The depreciation expense is tax-deductible, where companies try to maximize the depreciation expenses, so they can readily incorporate tax filings.
 Corporations use various other depreciation methods such as double declining balance and sum of years – digits to lower taxes in the early years.

 To further increase the cash flows and value of the business, tax shields are majorly used.
-Where the effect of the tax shield can be determined by the formula as such:
+Where the formula can determine the effect of the tax shield as such:

 Examples of Tax Shield Formula (With Excel Template)